 Vikings will stick with Joshua Dobbs at QB, after bye week assessment

+O’Connell acknowledged after that game he considered benching Dobbs to give the offense a spark.

+“The conversation was smooth and open,” Dobbs said before practice.
+“I plan on making the most of this opportunity and bouncing back from the last time on the field.”

-O’Connell said he decided during the team’s bye week that Dobbs was still the best option to play at Las Vegas on Sunday and that he deserved another opportunity.
-The decision was not necessarily for the rest for the season, O’Connell said.
+O’Connell decided Dobbs was the best option for the game at Las Vegas on Sunday and that he deserved another start, but the coach left wide open the possibility of a future switch.

-The trade with Arizona that fetched Dobbs was a valuable find, but the seventh-year veteran has shown his vulnerabilities in losses in the past two games.
+“Our offense and our staff’s ability to evolve and help Josh thrive is our plan,” O’Connell said.
+“We’re very confident in him.”

+Soon after the Chicago game, Dobbs sent a text message to O’Connell with a request to review the film together.
+Quarterbacks coach Chris O’Hara joined them.

+“There was a lot of growth moments for him in those discussions and for me as well,” O’Connell said.

-Nick Mullens will be the backup this week, O’Connell said.
-He has been battling a lower back injury for much of the season.
-Rookie Jaren Hall was the first post-Cousins starter on Nov.
-5 before a concussion forced him out of the game at Atlanta and where Dobbs was hustled in will be the third-stringer.
+Nick Mullens will be the backup this week.
+He’s still returning to full strength from a lower back injury that kept him sidelined for more than a month.
+Rookie Jaren Hall, who was the first post-Cousins starter before a concussion forced him out and sent Dobbs in at Atlanta, will be third string.

 Dobbs will get a big boost from the return of wide receiver Justin Jefferson, who was activated last week from injured reserve.
 The 2022 AP NFL Offensive Player of the Year has missed the past seven games with a strained hamstring.